 You are going to love this low-carb, keto vanilla ice cream.
 It’s rich and creamy, right out of the churn, and incredibly easy to throw together.
-And it won’t get rock solid when you put it in the freezer like some low-carb ice cream recipes do.
+And it won’t get rock solid when you put it in the freezer as some low-carb ice cream recipes do.
 Winning!

 Easy Low Carb Recipe

 Here at Advantage Meals, we are super fans of easy eating.
-Easy eating happens when recipes have simple, straight-forward ingredients that go together in the fastest, easiest way possible.
+Easy eating happens when recipes have simple, straightforward ingredients that go together in the fastest, easiest way possible.
 This awesome keto vanilla ice cream is definitely fast and easy.

 Easy Low Carb Ice Cream Recipe

 I’m also a fan of ice cream.
 I haven’t eaten much ice cream since I went Keto, though, because all my homemade recipes are traditional and contain refined sugar and I haven’t found a store-bought keto-friendly ice cream that I thought was worth a darn.

 But sometimes, you just get a craving.
 And recently, I have been all about the ice cream.

 No-Churn Keto Ice Cream or Easy Churn Keto Ice Cream?

 I wanted to make ice cream, but I didn’t want it to be complicated or take a lot of time.
 So when I started experimenting with ice cream recipe ideas, I figured a no-churn ice cream would be the way to go.
 Who wants to mess with an ice cream churn, right?
 I started under the assumption that using a churn would be more hassle than it’s worth.
 Surely I could find an easy, throw it together and freeze it for a while recipe that would fit the bill.